How to prepare and deliver your project for mixing

 If needed, take a few days off and revisit the song later.
 It may help to hear the arrangement with fresh ears.

-Sometimes you can leave a handful of decisions to the mixer, as long as you trust their judgement as an arranger.
-But make sure you do the heavy lifting yourself.
-Complete composition, arrangement and production before sending the song off for mixing.
-That way, the mixer can focus on mixing and the result will be better.
+Sometimes you can leave a handful of decisions to the mixing engineer, as long as you trust their judgement as an arranger.
+However, make sure that you do the heavy lifting yourself.
+Complete all composition, arrangement and production work before sending the files off for mixing.
+That way, the mixing engineer can focus on mixing and the result will be better.

 Comping is the process of editing together the best parts of a performance.

-If you have recorded several takes of a vocal or guitar part, make sure you select and stitch together the parts that you want to use, and exclude the rest from your delivery.
+If you have recorded multiple takes of a vocal part, make sure that you select and stitch together the parts that you want to keep, and exclude the rest from your delivery.

-Unless specifically asked to do so, you should never leave the comping up to the mixing engineer.
+Unless specifically asked to do so, you should never leave the comping to the mixing engineer.

-If your drums need a pinch of quantizing or your vocals need some Melodyne, make it part of your production work.
-Especially if there are many vocal tracks.
-Don’t leave all the time- and pitch-correction work to the mixer.
-Jonas is a great Melodyner, but going through 30 vocal tracks is time-consuming and there will be less time left for actual mixing.
-If you are unsure, send one version of the lead vocal with Melodyne and one without.
+If your drums need a pinch of quantizing or your vocals need some Melodyne, make it part of your production work — especially if there are many vocal tracks.
+Don’t leave time- and pitch-correction work to the mixing engineer.
+Jonas is a great Melodyner, but going through a lot of vocal tracks is time-consuming and there will be less time for actual mixing.
+If you are in doubt, send one version of the lead vocal with Melodyne and one without.
 Same goes for Autotune.

 Need a bit of editing to tighten up the timing of the instruments?
 Do it before sending your files off.